Barry Soper: Shane Jones' harsh words for Fonterra seem justified

 It seems performance isn't part of the vocabulary for the company executives though: 24 of them are paid more than a million dollars a year, base salary mind you, with the boss, Kiwi Miles Hurrell earning, along with two others, more than three million bucks a year.

 Hurrell knows that's just the start though if the salary of his predecessor is anything to go by.
 Dutchman Theo Spierings headed the company through the past seven years, leaving almost a year ago, earning $8m in the previous year and more than that the year before (even though that year Fonterra took its first big $200m bath).
-Added up over his time at the company he took home $38 million.
+Added up over his time at the company he took home $38m.

 Spierings' salary was backed up by what they call the "velocity leadership incentive payment schedule" which goes on in future years.
 So even though Spierings has left the company he's in line for another big payout next month.